-2. No calories What about the calories?
 Believe it or not, It does not have any calories!
-And the good thing about it is that in contradiction to sugar or artificial sweeteners that harm your body, it is not addictive9.
+And the good thing about it is that in contradiction to sugar or artificial sweeteners that harm your body, it is not addictive.
 Less cravings for sugar mean less sugar consumption which in turn can lead to a healthier body.

 What about the downsides?

-1. Taste Stevia is sweet, but it does not exactly taste like the sugar we are used to.
+1) Taste: Stevia is sweet, but it does not exactly taste like the sugar we are used to.
 In fact, it may have a tiny bitter aftertaste.
-If you find products that are based on rebaudiosides, the bitter aftertaste will not be existent.11
+If you find products that are based on rebaudiosides, the bitter aftertaste will not be existent.